elotl/try-nova/tutorials/poc-policy-based-scheduling.md

 ```

 1. `kubectl --context=nova apply -f sample-policy/policy.yaml`.
-This policy is saying, for any objects with label `app: redis` or `app: guestbook`, schedule them to cluster `kind-workload-1` (in your case, workload cluster name will be likely different).
+This policy is saying, for any objects with label `app: redis` or `app: guestbook`, schedule them to cluster `kind-workload-1`.
 2. `kubectl --context=nova apply -f sample-policy/guestbook-all-in-one.yaml -n guestbook`.
 This schedules the guestbook stateless application into `kind-workload-1`.
 3. `kubectl --context=nova get all -n guestbook`.
 You should be able to see something like the following:
     ```